alexcolombari/oil-classification/README.md

 #### Under construction

-This is my Computer Science undergraduate thesis (Bachelors dissertation).
+Developed using Deep Learning for image classification.
+This is my final undergraduate project to get Computer Science Bachelor's title.

 #### Testing upload images